 Results.
 I love my wife.
 More than anything.
 More than my pressure washer.
 However, she can work on a home improvement project for four hours and I can’t tell that anything has been done.
 She says it’s because she is working meticulously and with a specific goal in mind.
 It makes her happy, but it makes me want to put my mouth around the business end of my pressure washer.
 I, a sometimes man, need results.
 The pressure washer provides.
 One pull of the trigger, and a black, moldy row of bricks becomes bright red.
 A sediment-ridden sidewalk turns sun-reflecting white.
 It’s immediate gratification such that when I do it, I immediately want a bottle of Gatorade and then a short nap.

 Today, I spent two hours with my pressure washer.
 My hand actually hurts from using it for so long.
 When I was done with the cleaning project, I was actually a little sad.
 I walked around looking for other things to wash.
 I considered going over to the neighbor-lady’s house and asking if she wanted me to wash her driveway.
 Then I remembered she had borrowed my chainsaw to take out a bush.
+I hope she gives it me back soon since I spent ages looking on sites like Tool Helpful to find the best one.
 Last thing I wanted was her gunning up the chainsaw while I made things sparkley.
 I can only handle so much emasculation.
 I might have to go out and get myself some poulan chainsaws just to get my masculinity back.

 I took some extra time wrapping up the cords and disassembling the washer’s wand.
 I put it in the back corner of the garage in its special place.
 Much like the other important things in my life, I don’t get to use it very often, but when I do, it’s always special.